cdegroot/uderzo_poncho/uderzo/README.md

 * `iex -S mix` and run `Uderzo.Demo.run` from there.

 Note: I'm doing nothing yet to make this work on non-linux envs, but also nothing to make that hard.
 Nanovg is portable, and the wrapper executable should be minimal.
+It already works on Linux OpenGL under Xorg and Broadcom's VideoCore.

 # Protocol